Automatic Payment Reversal

 Row one contains the headers for the import, and row two contains the example information.

 To build the import file, fill in the id column with all the id's of the transactions you would like to update.
 Because this is a return code import to update the R-Code of failed payments, fill in the status column with FAILED for each transaction.
-Fill in the R-Code column with the corresponding R-Code for each failed transaction id.
-For more information on R-Codes see this article.
+Fill in the R-Code column with the corresponding R-Code for each failed transaction id (see NACHA Returns).
 The Comments section is not required but may be filled in with comments for each failed transaction.
 Below is an example of what your file should look like.

 Once you have entered the correct information in the file, make sure to save the file and take note of the location of the files on your computer.